 At your second appointment, Dr. Comfortes will remove the temporary crown and attach the permanent restoration.
 Before you leave the office, he will ensure that the crown does not disrupt your natural bite alignment.
 He will also make sure that you are happy with the look of your new tooth.
 He can make slight modifications to your crown in both form and color before you leave the office.
 If you experience a change in your bite or soreness in the days after your crown is placed, you should call us to discuss these observations.
 Dr. Comfortes will be happy to examine you sooner than your next scheduled appointment and make any needed adjustments.

 For your dental appointments, you will be offered the NuCalm™ deep relaxation system and can experience dentistry in more relaxed comfort than you may have experienced ever before.

-Implant-retained crowns are the gold standard in single tooth replacement.
+Implant-retained dental crowns are the gold standard in single tooth replacement.